Tawfeeq-nk/Tawfeeq-nk/README.md

 - 👀 I’m interested in Web Programming, Front-end, Back-end.
 - 🌱 I’m currently learning Codeigniter Framework and hopefully many other frameworks
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-Discord @Tawfeeq#4090
+- 📫 How to reach me ... taufiqnurk@ymail.com

 <!---
 Tawfeeq-nk/Tawfeeq-nk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.